 For positive social change to occur, our communities rely on all of us engaging in multiple ways, along various pathways.
 This positive change creates conditions, access, and opportunities for everyone to have enough of what they need to thrive, which in turn creates healthier, more vibrant, equitable, and sustainable communities.

 The Ginsberg Center is pleased to share these pathways with U-M undergraduate and graduate/professional students, and we are here to partner with you in moving toward a community and world where everyone thrives.
 For faculty and staff looking to support these pathways, please refer to this complementary guide for academic partners.
 In addition to the Ginsberg Center, there are many organizations, courses, and programs on campus and off that can help you on your journey.

 What pathways are you on to create positive change?

 Hundreds of faculty and staff across campus are here to partner with and support you in moving toward a more just community and world.
-We encourage you to learn more about issues that inform and support these pathways by exploring the array of courses and events being offered this fall as part of U-M’s Democracy and Debate Theme Semester.
+We encourage you to learn more about issues that inform and support these pathways by exploring the array of courses and events highlighted on the UM Democracy & Debate initiative website.

 A great starting point is to visit MaizePages and join one of the 700+ Activism, Governance, or Service/Service Learning student organizations addressing issues that may align with your passion(s) and interest(s).
 If there isn’t an organization doing what you want to do, connect with the Center for Campus Involvement to explore the possibility of starting your own.

 We also encourage you to engage with your peers, friends, and family on issues of public concern, considering the differences between discussion, dialogue, and debate (PDF), and learn more about deliberative dialogue.